 9. Play video games.

-As an alternative to a board game night, you could play video games together instead.
+You could play video games together as an alternative to a board game night.
 This type of activity is another great way to spend an evening.
 Find a game you have not played for a while and have fun rediscovering it together.

 10. Have a dance party.